 Weight and Heat Retention

-Cast Iron and Carbon steel are poor heat conductor, it would be able to transfer or sear as well as the copper pan.
-The all clad d5 has a aluminum core, although not as good as the copper pan, it is still miles better than cast iron or carbon steel.
+Despite what most people tell you, Cast Iron and Carbon steel are poor conductor of heat.
+They will never be able to sear as well as pure copper.
+Thick aluminum pans also outperform cast iron.
+The All Clad d5 series uses two layer of aluminum core.
+While not as good as the copper, it is still miles better than cast iron or carbon steel.

 Another issue that most people tend to overlook is the ability to recover temperature.
 Although cast iron is great at retaining temperature, what happens if the temperature drops too low?
-Unless you remove the food and wait another 5-7 min, its not going to recover the temperature.
-With pan like a copper one and even aluminum, they can recover their temperature much more rapidly.
-This is crucial when you want to maintain a temperature range for a large amount of food.
+Unless you remove the food and wait another 5-7 min, the pan is going to stay cold.
+Copper and aluminum pans can recover much quicker and sear better.

 Which Pan Should I Buy?